 - If unopened, this luxury vegan mincemeat will keep for at least 18 months - maybe longer.
 Once opened, it will keep in the fridge for six months or so.

-- Instead of individual spices, you could use 4 tsp of ground mixed spice - the type you use for cakes.
+- Instead of individual spices, you could use 4 teaspoon of ground mixed spice - the type you use for cakes.

 - Virgin or refined, it's up to you!

 - 1 cup = US cup = 240 ml